-Classes will include a mixture of videotaped lectures, student engagement, information gathering and individual self-reflection.
-Students are strongly encouraged to ask questions of the instructor, as well as other students.
-This allows each of us to learn and grow in our understanding of ourselves and of this field of study.
+Classes will include a mixture of lecture, student engagement and individual self-reflection.
+Students are strongly encouraged to ask questions of the instructor, as well as other students, to learn and grow in your understanding of ourselves and of this career path.
 Each of us comes to this course and this career path with different lived experiences.
 Rather than expecting others to accept one viewpoint, students will be encouraged to allow space for the experiences of others from differing backgrounds to exist simultaneously.
-Through this understanding of ourselves and those around us, students will begin to develop an ecological approach to their understanding of this important field of study.
+Through this understanding of ourselves and those around us, students will begin to develop an ecological approach to their understanding of Social Work and Human Service.